Alan Arkin

 He was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his role as Zoltan Karpathein in CBS medical drama television series Chicago Hope (1997) in episode "The Son Also Rises".

-Sesame Street (1970-1971) educational children's television series in role as Larry
+Sesame Street (1970-1971) educational children's series as Larry

-Picture Windows (1995) Showtime miniseries in role as Tully
+Picture Windows (1995) Showtime miniseries as Tully

-100 Centre Street (2001-2002) legal drama series in role as Joe Rifkind
+100 Centre Street (2001-2002) legal drama series as Joe Rifkind

 He voiced J. D. Salinger in Netflix animated series BoJack Horseman (2015-2016).

-Attended Franklin High School and City College (1951-1953) in Los Angeles.
+Attended Franklin High School and City College in Los Angeles (1951-1953).

 Attended Bennington College in Vermont (1953-1954).